AyseNurErdogan13/Kids-Card-Game-Code-Calculator/README.md

 ## Installation

 - Clone this repository:
-- Copy code code ''' git clone https://github.com/AyseNurErdogan13/Kids-Card-Game-Code-Calculator.git'''
+- Copy code code git clone https://github.com/AyseNurErdogan13/Kids-Card-Game-Code-Calculator.git
 - Open Android Studio and import the project.
 - Review and customize the project files if necessary.
 - Build the game in Android Studio and run it on an Android device or emulator.

 ## Usage

--Launch the game and view the main page.
+- Launch the game and view the main page.
 - You will see that the farmer's cows are kidnapped by aliens.
 Your mission in the game is to solve a riddle to rescue the cows.
 - To solve the riddle and find the first letter, you need to perform numerical calculations.
 The game will provide you with a mathematical task, and you need to perform calculations to reach the correct result.
 - Once you find the correct result, you will receive a new task to find the next letter.
 Continue in this way to find all the letters and complete the riddle.